- October to February: Best time for beaches, sightseeing and nightlife

-October to February: For beaches and nightlife
+October to February: The best time to go to Goa for beaches and nightlife

 For beach shacks, night flea markets and parties, head to Vagator, Calungute or Baga in north Goa.
 If you prefer quieter beaches, head to Cavelossim, Mobor or Betul beaches in south Goa.
 Want to try something different?
 Dance away at the ‘Silent Noise’ headphone party at Palolem beach.